 The paper covers five topics:

-- Introduction to the exercise psychology and research methods employed
+- Introduction to the psychology of physical activity and the research

 - The psychological responses to physical activity: depression, anxiety, self-esteem and body image, affect and potential negative outcomes (e.g. exercise dependence)